GIS and Maps

 STEP 1 Request Authorization

-Log on to ArcGIS Online for Johns Hopkins using your JHED ID and password https://gisanddata.maps.arcgis.com.
-Your logon will automatically create the ArcGIS Online account and activate the authorization for use of ArcGIS Pro.
+Log into the ArcGIS Online platform for Johns Hopkins using your JHED ID and password.
+This will create an ArcGIS Online account for you, and authorize you to use ArcGIS Pro.

 Note: Once authorized, you'll see ArcGIS Pro listed as one of the "Licenses Products" in your ArcGIS Online Profile.